MacGesture/MacGesture/README.md

 Fix:
 Disable the shortcut first (for example in System Preferences->Keyboard->Shortcuts), then assign the shortcut in MacGesture, and re-enable the shortcut.

+Caveats:
+Some shortcuts still do not work with the fix above.
+When you are encountering this, here are two possible solutions:
+1. Change them to others (e.g. Control+0, Control+9).
+2. Tick "Invert Fn When Control Is Pressed".

 # Q&A

 Feel free to open issue